What Does Each Sportsbook Bonus Term Mean?

 A little bit of both.

-Some promos also have a rollover, which requires you to wager a certain amount at that sportsbook before being eligible to withdraw.
+Some promos like deposit matches also have a rollover, which requires you to wager a certain amount at that sportsbook before unlocking the actual bonus funds.

 Always read the terms and conditions to understand what you're getting into when you sign up.
 Fortunately, the terms are usually accessible with just a single click.

-Also keep an eye on when free bets expire.
-They generally don’t last forever, and if you don’t use them, you’ll lose them.
+Also, keep an eye on when bonus bets expire.
+They generally don't last forever, and if you don't use them, you'll lose them.

 6 Types of Sportsbook Bonuses